falkr/ttm4115-2020/pages/prep-stmpy.md

-With state machines, we have a relatively simple model that scales nicely with various challenges in concurrency.
+With state machines, we have a simple model that scales nicely with various challenges in concurrency.
 This does not make concurrency problems vanish, but you have a good tool to solve challenges.
-State machines are relatively easy to debug, since you can check in which current state they are, and because you can look at a trace of events that explains how they got there.
+State machines are easy to debug, since you can check in which current state they are, and because you can look at a trace of events that explains how they got there.

 It turns out, that state machines are also relatively easy to implement,